wilsonmantilla/Documenting-Security-Breach/README.md

 <h1>Incident Handler's Journal Entry</h1>

+<h2>Description</h2>
+I was presented with a scenario involving a security incident at a Health Care Clinic, stemming from a phishing attack.
+My assignment involved documenting the findings in a structured format.
+This project was part of the Google Cybersecurity Professional Certification.

 <h2>Scenario</h2>

 - A small U.S. health care clinic experienced a security incident on Tuesday at 9:00 a.m. which severely disrupted their business operations.